 As per the U.S. Anti Dumping Law, the following is the process to deal with the dumping cases:

-- If the ITC finds evidence of material injury to the domestic firms, then the Commerce Department need to find if the foreign firm was selling goods at less than the fair value in the U.S. Or, at a price less than what it charges in its home country, or in any other country.
+- Suppose the ITC finds evidence of material injury to the domestic firms.
+In that case, the Commerce Department needs to find if the foreign firm was selling goods at less than the fair value in the U.S. Or at a price less than what it charges in its home country or in any other country.

 - If the department finds enough proof of such practices, then it would order the Customs Service to stop the import of the product.
 It may also ask the U.S. importer to make a deposit.
 The U.S. government forfeits the deposit if the final investigation finds that the exporter was selling the product at less than the fair value.